marcosabreu39/hangman-web/README.md

 # Hangman-Web
-## Frontend of Hangman game application
+## Front end of Hangman game application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.